Pokey LaFarge

-Pokey LaFarge (born Andrew Heissler, June 26, 1983) is an American musician, writer, and actor.
+Pokey LaFarge (born Andrew Heissler, June 26, 1983) is an American musician and singer-songwriter.

 Early life

 LaFarge was born Andrew Heissler in Bloomington, Illinois.
 The nickname "Pokey" was coined by his mother, who would scold him to hurry when he was a child.

 LaFarge took an interest in history and literature during his childhood, and was greatly influenced by his grandfathers.
 One was a member of the St. Louis Banjo Club who gave him his first guitar and tenor banjo.
 The other, an amateur historian, taught him about the American Civil War and World War II.

 In his early teens, he discovered an appreciation for older blues musicians like Skip James, Robert Wilkins, and Sleepy John Estes.
 After hearing Bill Monroe at age 16, LaFarge traded the guitar his grandfather had given him for a mandolin.

 He adopted the name "Pokey LaFarge" because it sounded like what he was looking for musically during the time he was moving around the country.
 After graduating from University High School in 2001, at the age of seventeen he hitchhiked to the west coast and earned a living as a busker on streets, sidewalks, and pedestrian malls.
 He met Ryan Koenig and Joey Glynn of the St. Louis band The Rum Drum Ramblers while he was playing on a street in Asheville, North Carolina.
 Koenig and Glynn began playing with LaFarge in 2008, and the addition of Adam Hoskins in 2009 resulted in the formation of the South City Three.